Junaid199f/Evolutionary_NAS_Framework/README.md

 # Evolutionary_NAS_Framework
-A easy to use Evolutionary Neural Architecture Search framework supporting single and multi-objective metaheuristics
+An easy-to-use Evolutionary Neural Architecture Search framework supporting single and multi-objective metaheuristics.

+Existing NAS frameworks are quite difficult to use and not specifically designed for evolutionary algorithms